amilochau/github-actions/README.md

-# Readme - actions-release
+# Readme - github-actions

 ## Introduction

-`actions-release` is a GitHub Action developed to manage GitHub release.
+`github-actions` is a set of GitHub Actions developed to help defining workflows for `amilochau` projects.

 ## Getting Started